-By analyzing millions of Tweets, Crimson identified the key reason behind the disparity: fear of judgment.
+By analysing millions of Tweets, Crimson identified the key reason behind the disparity: fear of judgement.
 Women were worried about being perceived as unfeminine or too competitive, leading them to exercise less as a result.
 Furthermore, mothers felt guilty about taking time away from their families to exercise.

 With the help of Crimson’s research, Sport England launched a social media and traditional campaign using the hashtag #ThisGirlCan to help women reshape their attitudes toward sports and physical activity, and to try and tackle the gender gap in sports.